Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 # 14 It is vital that you embrace the fact that there isn’t a profession on earth that doesn’t require staying plugged in to the latest literature, industry magazines, trends, breakthroughs, techniques, journals, and attending seminars, conferences, workshops, training courses and license updates.

 You need to be a student of your business, just like people in other professions do.
+Read books, attend events, counsel with your mentor, watch helpful videos and learn everything you can about your company, the products and the industry.

 # 15 Without question, the greatest teachers are also the best students.

 You must be the student before you can become the teacher.
+First you are the apprentice, then the master.

 # 16 If you dream about reaching millionaire status, know that it will require at least five years of commitment at full throttle.